Stability of transition semigroups and applications to parabolic equations: Convergence in total variation norm and a Tauberian theorem

-We consider Theorem~\ref{t.main-bdd-functions} a Tauberian theorem since assertion~(iii) is a typical mean ergodicity property, which implies -- under the assumptions of the theorem -- the convergence of the semigroup as $t \to \infty$.
-It is worthwhile to point out that, under the assumptions of the above theorem, the fixed space of $\cT$ always separates the fixed space of $\cS$, no matter whether~(i)--(iii) are satisfied or not; see Remark~\ref{r.converse-separation} below.
+Similar to Theorem \ref{t.alconvergence}, Theorem \ref{t.main-bdd-functions} can be considered as a Tauberian theorem; indeed, in a slightly different context it was proved in \cite[Thm.\ 5.7]{gerlach_kunze2014}, that condition (iii) is equivalent with (weak) mean ergodicity.
+It is worthwhile to point out that, under the assumptions of the theorem, $\fix \cT$ always separates $\fix \cS$; see Remark~\ref{r.converse-separation} below.

-Since $\cM(\Omega)$ is an AL-space we can use the results of Section~\ref{s.stability-on-al-spaces} to prove Theorem~\ref{t.main-bdd-functions}.
-To this end, the following auxiliary result is very helpful.
+Since $\cM(\Omega)$ is an AL-space the results of Section~\ref{s.stability-on-al-spaces} can be used to prove Theorem~\ref{t.main-bdd-functions}.
+The following auxiliary result is helpful.

 \begin{lem} Let $(\Omega, \Sigma)$ be a measurable space, let $S$ be a positive kernel operator on $\mathscr{M}(\Omega)$ and denote the associated kernel by $k$.
 Assume that there exists a finite positive measure $0 \le \mu \in \mathscr{M}(\Omega)$ such that, for every $x\in \Omega$, the measure $k(x,\cdot)$ is absolutely continuous with respect to $\mu$.
 Then the following assertions hold: \begin{enumerate} \item[\upshape (a)] The range of $S$ is contained in the band $\{\mu\}^{\perp\perp}$ generated by $\mu$ in $\mathscr{M}(\Omega)$.